qvandenberg/bbg-aad/ReadMe.md

 # User manual

-Dash & CLI app to compute order prices for brass rods (a copper : zinc alloy).
+Dash app to compute order prices for brass rods (a copper : zinc alloy).

 Manufacturing costs depend on the weight, rod length, the ratio of copper : zinc and their respective prices.